What is an Outdoor-Access Cat?

 How a Lost Outdoor-Access Cat Search Works

 When an outdoor-access cat goes missing from their home (or a familiar location), there are often many different things that could have happened.
-For this reason, I usually start with a comprehensive lost cat consultation to determine the highest probability causes and then instruct you in the most important steps to start looking for your cat.
+For this reason, I usually start with a virtual lost cat consultation to determine the highest probability causes and then instruct you in the most important steps to start looking for your cat.
 For more information on what is included in a Lost Cat Consultation or to purchase one, click here.
 If I am immediately available, we may skip this step and start with an on-site consultation and search.

 Prior to the search, I will email you a map showing the area that we will attempt to search.
 I do require that you or someone familiar with your cat accompany me on the search and ensure that we have permission to enter people's properties.
 Some people choose to get permission to enter their neighbors' yards prior to my arrival.
 Otherwise, we won't be able to enter any yards where people are not home during the search.